jacksonh1/slim_conservation_orthogroup_generation/README.md

 # setup TL;DR:

-1. download this repository
+1. download the orthoDB database files from here: [link](https://data.orthodb.org/download/)
-2. download the orthoDB database files from here: [link](https://data.orthodb.org/download/)
+2. download this repository - `git clone https://github.com/jacksonh1/slim_conservation_orthogroup_generation.git`
-3. navigate to this downloaded repository in terminal (where this README file is located)
+3. navigate to this repository in terminal (where this README file is located) - `cd slim_conservation_orthogroup_generation`
-4. edit the file `./src/local_env_variables/.env` with the location of the orthoDB downloads: `ORTHODB_DATA_DIR=/absolute/path/to/folder/with/orthodb_files/`
+4. edit the file `./orthodb_tools/env_variables/.env` with the location of the downloaded orthoDB database files: `ORTHODB_DATA_DIR=/absolute/path/to/folder/with/orthodb_files/`
 5. create a new python environment with the dependencies:
    - Mac - `conda env create -f environment.yml` <br>
        - if you have an ARM64 mac (M1/M2) you have to create an x86 environment to install all of the packages at this point in time